GridTools/gt4py/docs/functional/QuickstartGuide.md

 E2C_offset_provider = NeighborTableOffsetProvider(edge_to_cell_table, EdgeDim, CellDim, 2)
 ```

 The field operator `nearest_cell_to_edge` below shows an example of applying this transform.
-It indeed turns a cell-field into an edge-field, albeit with a little twist: the subscript in `E2C[0]` means that only the value of the first connected cell is taken, the second (if exists) is ignored.
+There is a little twist though: the subscript in `E2C[0]` means that only the value of the first connected cell is taken, the second (if exists) is ignored.

 Pay attention to the syntax where the field offset `E2C` can be freely accessed in the field operator, but the offset provider `E2C_offset_provider` is passed in a dictionary to the program.